 Post-Production

-The final stage of production, this is where the shots collected from the production stage are edited or added to with animations, culminating in the final video.
-This is often the most time-intensive part of the process, depending on the response speed of the client, the video editing time ratio and the amount of video shot.
-It can take a few weeks or it can take a few months, depending on how many hours of editing is required per minute of video.
+In the final stage of production, the footage collected from the production stage is edited together and (if desired) enhanced with animation, culminating in the final video.
+This is often the most time-intensive part of the process, depending on your responsiveness to questions and reviews, the video editing time ratio, and the amount of video shot and animation fidelity you have requested.

-The first edit will typically arrive within a week or so, depending on the final length of the film.
-This will be immediately sent to the client for review, with any placeholders clearly indicated.
-This is the first chance for the client to request any edits or changes before all the graphics and animations are included.
+The first edit will typically arrive within a week or so, depending on the project complexity.
+This will be immediately sent to you for review, with any placeholders clearly indicated.
+This is the first chance you have to request any edits or changes before all the graphics and animations are added.
+Some production companies may include initial versions of the graphics or animations so that you can view these in the context of the whole video.

-After receiving feedback from the customer, the production company takes the video and revises it to fit client expectations more closely.
-In this version, the graphics and animations will also be included.
-Depending on the extent of graphics and animations, this may take anywhere from a few days to a few weeks to accomplish.
-Once finished, this second version is sent to the client for feedback.
+After receiving your feedback, the production company takes the video and revises it to fit your expectations more closely.
+In this version, the graphics and animations will also be added if they weren’t already.
+Again, depending on the extent of graphics and animations, this may take anywhere from a few days to a few weeks to accomplish.
+Once finished, this approval cut is sent to you for feedback.

 Picture lock

 Once the next round of comments comes in, the production company completes final edits, resulting in a picture lock.
-This version is then sent to the client for final review to ensure there are no errors, typos or glaring problems with the production.
+This version is then sent to you for a final review to ensure there are no errors, typos or glaring problems with the production.

 Sound mix & color correction